 Dr. Blank’s research and writing focus on integration of health and mental health services delivery systems including treatment for co-morbid illness such as HIV/AIDS.
 Other areas of interest include informal care and its impact on consumers and families, rural mental health, ethics in prevention, and applications of technology and computer-assisted care in mental health service delivery.

-He serves as Editor in Chief of the Journal of Community Psychology, and is currently on the editorial boards of many other journals.
-At Penn, Dr. Blank has taught in the Master's in Public Health Program, in the Department of Bioethics, and in the Department of Psychology.
-He also is a member of the Executive Committee of the Social and Behavioral Sciences Research Network (SBSRN), which is a national network intended to foster multi-site collaboration among the NIH-funded Centers for AIDS Research (CFAR) in the behavioral and social sciences.
-Dr. Blank is the author of over 150 papers, book chapters and reports, and editor of a book with Marlene Eisenberg, entitled HIV: Issues with Mental Health and Illness (2007).
-Dr. Blank received his BA with distinction in psychology from the University of Rochester, and his MA and PhD in psychology from the University of Virginia.
+He serves as Editor in Chief of the Journal of Community Psychology, and is on the editorial boards of many other journals.
+At Penn, Dr. Blank has taught in the Master’s in Public Health Program, in the Department of Bioethics, and in the Department of Psychology.
+He also is a member of the Executive Committee of the Social and Behavioral Sciences Research Network (SBSRN).
+He is the author of over 150 papers, book chapters and reports, and editor with Marlene Eisenberg of HIV: Issues with Mental Health and Illness (2007).
+Dr. Blank received his MA and PhD in Psychology from the University of Virginia.